More than two million miles of reliability, safety and security.

 Pipelines are one of the safest, most reliable and well-regulated ways to move crude oil and petroleum products.
 The U.S. has the largest network of oil and natural gas pipelines of any country in the world:

-- Spanning nearly 2.6 million miles;
+- Spanning more than 2.6 million miles;

 - Transporting all natural gas produced in the U.S. (more than 25 trillion cubic feet in 2012).